-Shamba system is a form of agro-forestry that encourages farmers to plant trees alongside their crops.
+Shamba system is a form of agroforestry that encourages farmers to plant trees alongside their crops.
 Instead of cutting trees while planting, they are to maintain them and even plant more.

 This initiative was introduced by the Kenya Forest Service.
-Its partially funded by the International development – USAID.
+Its partially funded by the International Development – USAID.

-The targeted groups included the local communities who live within the forest area, serving and retired forest workers, squatters and any one with a piece of land near a forest area.
+The targeted groups included the local communities who live within the forest area, serving and retired forest workers, squatters, and anyone with a piece of land near a forest area.

 Negative effects of the Shamba System?

-The farmers started to clear the indigenous tree species.
+- The farmers started to clear the indigenous tree species.
 They no longer replanted trees.

-Politicization of the shamba system.
+- The politicization of the shamba system.

-Rise of the human-wildlife conflicts.
+- Rise of the human-wildlife conflicts.
 The farmers moved deep into the forests.

-Illegal logging.
+- Illegal logging.
 More trees were cut and sold illegally.

-Reduced biodiversity in the forests.
+- Reduced biodiversity in the forests.

-Reduced water catchment areas and their quality.
+- Reduced water catchment areas and their quality.

 The most affected forest areas in Kenya